How we Care for Your Medical Needs

 Emails and Electronic Files

 Emails are an insecure and delayed form of communication.
+It is not recommended for private or urgent matters.
 If you choose to use email, you are agreeing to the risk and indemnifying our practice from any loss arising from delay and privacy issues.
 Any emails received by us are treated with utmost care but will be dealt with at best effort.
 Mostly, a 24-48 hour timeframe for response is reasonable if your doctor is working that day.

 If you have in depth questions to ask your doctor, it is usually not possible to address through an email.
 Please make a telehealth appointment with your doctor.